Darshanbs200/Imagetotextconvert/README.md

-# Imagetotextconvert
+# Text-Scanner-App
-Mobile application development project on converting Image to Text.
+Simple OCR App, it is use to scanner the text from the Picture.